 A point-of-sale system allows you to manage and make sense of sales, inventory and customer data.
 It analyzes this information for you and identifies trends so you can make informed business decisions.
 By better understanding what your customer is doing (and what they need), you can improve retention and better align any loyalty programs you have in place.

 In order to beat your competition, and meet customer expectations, your shipping and delivery experience needs to be bar none.
 With a shipping integration, you can customize your shipping rates and options, auto-generate shipping labels with your customer’s information, track orders and send delivery notifications to your customers.
 Basically, you are able to manage what customers see in the cart and checkout, take control of your shipping margins and streamline your fulfillment strategy.
+Most shipping integrations specialize in either your pre-purchase (shipping rates and options at checkout) or post-purchase shipping (fulfillment, label printing, order tracking).
+To create an end-to-end streamlined shipping experience, it’s best practice to invest in both kinds of software.

 Looking to optimize your checkout with flexible shipping and delivery options?
 Sign up for a FREE trial of ShipperHQ.

 Integrating with an analytics app allows you to keep track of customer behavior, such as the effectiveness of landing page messaging, what pages have the highest bounce rate and where friction occurs most on your site.
-While your eCommerce platform probably comes with some analytics capabilities, more intelligent analytics software can help you understand this data further so you can better optimize your online experience for conversions.
+While your ecommerce platform probably comes with some analytics capabilities, more intelligent analytics software can help you understand this data further so you can better optimize your online experience for conversions.

 If you sell a range of different products, or manage lots of SKUs, inventory software can be valuable to your business.
 It ensures that orders will be fulfilled, notifies you when items are out of stock and prevents transactions from going through for items that aren’t available.
 One of the biggest benefits here is that it helps you eliminate back orders and refunds, forecasts consumer demand and prevents you from overstocking.